luoqichan/luoqichan.github.io/_pages/about.md

 Hello, I am a current graduate student at the [Language Technologies Institute (LTI)](https://lti.cs.cmu.edu) at [Carnegie Mellon University (CMU](https://www.cmu.edu) in the [Master of Science in Intelligent Information Systems (MIIS)](https://miis.cs.cmu.edu) program.

-Prior to undertaking my graduate degree, I worked at [DSO National Laboratories](https://www.dso.org.sg) as a NLP Research Engineer.
+Prior to undertaking my graduate degree, I worked at [DSO National Laboratories](https://www.dso.org.sg) as a NLP Research Engineer, on projects related to cognitive AI and NLP on social media texts:

 <!--